tamarin-prover/tamarin-prover/src/006_property-specification.md

 ======================

-In this section we present how to specify protocol properties as trace properties, based on the actoin facts given in the model.
+In this section we present how to specify protocol properties as trace properties, based on the action facts given in the model.
 Properties are given as guarded first-order logic formulas, which we will see in detail.